PNNL-Comp-Mass-Spec/FAIMS-MzXML-Generator/README.md

 The 32-bit version of XRawFile2.dll should now be correct registered and the COMException error should no longer occur.

 #### The program didn't return any MzXMLs from my non-FAIMS .raw file
 This tool was specifically developed to split FAIMS .raw files into MzXMLs.
 If your file doesn't contain correction voltages, the FAIMS MzXML generator will not create any MzXMLs by design.
-Other converters such as ReAdW or MsConvert can already have this functionality.
+Other data converters such as ReAdW or MsConvert already have this functionality.

 If you encounter any other issues with this software tool please contact me at brademan@wisc.edu.